odin-lang/odin-lang.org/content/docs/inline-asm.md

 }(&x[i], 123)
 ```

-This can be only used directly within a call expression, and cannot be used as a regular value since it does not really exist since it is purely a template.
+This form can only be used directly within a call expression; it cannot be used
+as a regular value, because it does not really exist—it is purely a template.

-## Directive Instructions

-* `#byte N[, N]`
-  * Directly emit a byte or bytes (represented as integers) as instruction information.
-* `#skip N`
-  * Produces N-bytes of zeros
-* `#nop N`
-  * Produces N-bytes worth of "nops", emitting the minimal number of "nop"-like instructions
-* `#align N`
-  * Aligns the next instruction `N` bytes which must be a power of two

-## Examples showing syntax
+## Examples Showing The Syntax

 ```odin
 add_one :: asm(x: u64) -> (r: u64) [